Patriots' Robert Kraft cleared of charge in massage parlor sex case

 PATRIOTS OWNER KRAFT SAYS ‘I AM TRULY SORRY’ IN FIRST PUBLIC COMMENTS SINCE PROSTITUTION BUST

 Kraft, 79, was charged in February 2019 in a multicounty investigation of massage parlors that included a secret video recording in the spas’ lobbies and rooms.
-Police said the recordings show that Krafft and other men engaging in sex acts with women and paying them.
+Police said the recordings show Krafft and other men engaging in sex acts with women and paying them.

 Kraft pleaded not guilty to the charge and issued a public apology in March 2019.

-“I know I have hurt and disappointed my family, my close friends, my co-workers, our fans and many others who rightfully hold me to a higher standard," Kraft said in a statement.
+“I know I have hurt and disappointed my family, my close friends, my co-workers, our fans, and many others who rightfully hold me to a higher standard," Kraft said in a statement.

 “Throughout my life, I have always tried to do the right thing,” he said.
 “The last thing I would ever want to do is disrespect another human being.
 I have extraordinary respect for women; my morals and my soul were shaped by the most wonderful woman, the love of my life, who I was blessed to have as my partner for 50 years.”